try-horus/horus-agent/README.md

 You're done!

-# Set Up Exporting of Metrics & Traces
+### Set Up Exporting of Metrics & Traces

-1.
+Change the `endpoint` in `config.json` to point to the endpoint of your choice.

+[ insert steps how to find that based on setting up Docker ]